Thank you! Your submission has been received!

 Assessment & Curriculum

-The Links Curriculum (Linking Assessment and Instruction for Independence) is an evidence-based, comprehensive, web-based curriculum to teach upper elementary, secondary, and post-secondary students with autism and other developmental disabilities to be independent across school, community and vocational routines.
+The Links Curriculum (Linking Assessment and Instruction for Independence) teaches upper elementary, secondary, and post-secondary students with autism and other developmental disabilities to be independent across school, community and vocational routines.

-Skill Areas: receptive language, expressive language, spontaneous language, functional routines, academics, and play & social skills.
+Skill Areas: Receptive language, expressive language, spontaneous language, functional routines, academics, and play and social skills.

 Modality: Books